theodorekonst/go-reloaded/README.md

 │
 ├── docs/
-│   ├── analysis.md        # Detailed description of the problem, rules, and chosen method (Pipeline) │   └── golden-tests.md    # The “Golden Test Set” defining all success cases, tricky parts, and a paragraph with many cases │
+│   ├── analysis.md        # Detailed description of the problem, rules, and chosen method (Pipeline) │   └── golden set test.md    # The “Golden Test Set” defining all success cases, tricky parts, and a paragraph with many cases
+│
 └── README.md              # Overview of what has been completed so far
 ```